How to Make a Refrigerator Quieter: Simple Tips That Work Fast

 Dusting The Condenser Coils

 Condenser coils release heat from the refrigerator.
 Dust on the coils blocks airflow and makes the compressor noisy.
-Use a soft brush or a vacuum cleaner to gently remove dust.
+Use a long, flexible coil cleaning brush or a vacuum cleaner to gently remove dust.
 Clean coils help the fridge stay cool and quiet.

 Clearing The Drain Pan